 Alcoholic beverages are prohibited per city ordinance.

 This trail is maintained by the City of Golden.
 We appreciate resident and visitor communication and feedback to ensure the Golden parks system remains safe and clean.
-Report maintenance concerns or damages to Paul Burkholder.
+To report maintenance concerns or damages, contact the Parks Department at (303) 384-8140.